IntelSoftware/SYCL_101/02_Why_SYCL/02_SYCL_code_basic_elements.rst

 that is the object that efficiently accesses the buffer elements.

-Inside of the command group as well, it resides [[need word here. is "in" correct?
-Does A_acc reside in the SYCL kernel function?]]the specific **SYCL kernel function**, which is **single_task** in this case.
+Inside of the command group as well, it resides the specific **SYCL kernel function**, which is **single_task** in this case.
 Note that single_task is provided by the handler, h: